-A Chapter 11 plan may be confirmed over the dissent of entire non-accepting creditor classes as well.
-If one or more impaired creditor classes vote as a class to accept the plan, the plan's treatment of non-accepting creditor classes can be "crammed down" on such classes if the plan provides that each creditor in a non-accepting class receives at least as much value as it would receive in a hypothetical Chapter 7 liquidation of the company and the plan (i) does not discriminate unfairly against non-accepting classes and (ii) is "fair and equitable" with respect to each such class (11 USC. § 1129(b), providing cram-down requirements).
-Plan terms satisfy the "fair and equitable" standard and may be crammed down on non-accepting unsecured creditor classes if no class junior to a non-accepting unsecured creditor class will receive any payment until the non-accepting class is paid in full, and no class senior to the non-accepting unsecured creditor class will receive more than the allowed amount of their claims (11 USC. § 1129(b)(2)(B)).
-Likewise, a plan may be confirmed and crammed-down over the dissent of a non-accepting secured creditor class if it satisfies the requirements of section 1129(b)(2)(A), as discussed above.
-See 4.5 Special Procedural Protections and Rights.
+The cram down requirements for non-accepting unsecured creditor classes include that no class junior to a non-accepting unsecured creditor class will receive any payment until the non-accepting class is paid in full, and that no class senior to the non-accepting unsecured creditor class will receive more than the allowed amount of their claims (11 USC Section 1129(b) (2)(B)).
+Likewise, a plan may be confirmed and crammed-down over the dissent of a nonaccepting secured creditor class if it satisfies the requirements of Section 1129(b)(2)(A), as discussed above, see 4.3 Special Procedural Protections and Rights.

-The Bankruptcy Code also provides for the cram-down of non-accepting classes of equity interests (11 USC.
-1129(b) (2)(C)).
+The Bankruptcy Code also provides for the cram-down of non-accepting classes of equity interests (11 USC Section 1129(b)(2)(C)).

-6.5 Trading of Claims Against a Company
+6.5 Trading of Claims against a Company